If you typed into Google “how to get over a breakup fast,” chances are that you just split up with a former partner.

 Social media makes it ridiculously easy to stalk an ex-partner.
 But that doesn’t mean that it’s good for you.
 A recent study has shown that “Facebook surveillance” of an ex-partner is associated with “greater current distress over the breakup, more negative feelings, sexual desire, and longing for the ex-partner, and lower personal growth.”

 Block your ex on all social media platforms as soon as possible!
 If you want to stay friends with her on Facebook to avoid hurting her feelings, remember that Mark Zuckerberg’s platform allows you to unfollow her.
 This way, you won’t see her posts anymore in your feed, but she won’t know.
-It’s a great way to stop thinking about her.
+It’s a great way to get over someone fast.

 The same applies to the objects that remind you of your ex like printed photos, clothes she left at your place or her favorite snacks.
 Stash them out of sight or consider giving them to a friend until you get over the breakup.